Slide descriptions

 • Them: “So you can speak Mandarin?!”
 Me: “A few words.
 Does that count?” – Bronwyn

 • That our mothers were poor, lazy, drug addicts.
-Also that being adopted is always great/better for the kid. - Rebecca
+Also that being adopted is always great or better for the kid. – Rebecca

-• When I was little, I attended a mainly white school and was the only one that's adopted.
-A lot of kids would ask me if I knew my biological parents, knew Mandarin, if my parents were white, if I knew my "real" parents.
-My parents were asked how much I cost, if they bought me and that I was lucky to get adopted. - Mai Li
+• When I was little, I attended a mainly white school and was the only one that’s adopted.
+Kids asked if I knew my biological parents, knew Mandarin, if my parents were white, and if I knew my “real” parents.
+My parents were asked how much I cost, if they bought me, and that I was lucky to get adopted. – Mai Li

 • Possibly!
-I have been struggling with imposter syndrome, and I'm seeing how it has effected me. - Mia
+I have been struggling with imposter syndrome, and I'm seeing how it has affected me. – Mia

 • Oh yes.
 Dating a man my ethnicity felt like I was fetishizing him at first. – Rebecca